 Welcome to the University of Tennessee at Martin Department of Music, a thriving, growing department of 19 full-time and adjunct faculty and 5 staff members.
 The biggest news is our renovated and expanded Fine Arts Building.
-We moved into new facilities during the summer with a formal dedication on August 16.
-Music now has 23 practice rooms, 22 office/studio spaces, 3 classrooms, a chamber music room, a piano lab with 13 stations, a computer lab with 15 stations, and an executive suite with a conference room and work room.
-In addition we now have a band suite with a large rehearsal hall and rooms for instrument storage, uniform storage, music storage; a large percussion rehearsal hall with practice rooms and storage facilities; and a large choral rehearsal hall which doubles as our recital hall and is named in honor of Bill and Roberta Blankenship,.
-The building houses both the Music Department and the Visual and Theater Arts Department and has over 112,000 square feet, more than twice the size of the former Fine Arts Building.
-Phase II of this building project is a new recital hall for music.
+Music now has 15 practice rooms, 22 office/studio spaces, 3 classrooms, a chamber music room, a piano lab with 13 stations and a computer lab with 15 stations.
+In addition, we now have a band suite with a large rehearsal hall, a large percussion rehearsal hall with practice rooms and a large choral rehearsal hall that doubles as a recital hall, named in honor of Bill and Roberta Blankenship.
+Phase II of this building project is a new concert hall for music.

 Students and parents, we encourage you to explore this website to see what UTM has to offer both the pre-college student and the university student.
 We help students become highly educated citizens as they prepare for a career as a music educator, a performer, or a researcher.
 Our graduates are successful in finding employment in music and related fields and succeeding in graduate school.
 Our top-notch faculty is noted for excellence in teaching while truly caring about the success of each student.